 Posted: Mon Apr 18 00:00:00 PDT 2005

 Page 1 of 2

-Q. I have a chance to adopt a rescued Ragdoll kitten who got roundworms from her abandoned mother.
-The kitten was treated with Panacurin, but recently she tested positive for roundworms again.
+Q. I have a chance to adopt a rescued Ragdoll kitten, but the problem is that she acquired roundworms from the abandoned mother.
+The people who have her now are not sure if they're comfortable with the problem.
+The kitten went through a treatment of Panacurin, back in December, when they first got her.
+Just recently she tested positive for roundworms once again.
 This is her second treatment.

-After researching roundworms, I'm not sure if I would want to take the cat.
-Only the mature worms are killed when treated, because the eggs survive and mature.
-Also, the worms/eggs can stay dormant in the host, possibly being released later in life.
+I have done a lot of research on roundworms and I'm not sure if I would want to take the cat off their hands if they decide to give her up, which sounds like where they are heading.
+I found that only the mature worms are killed when treated, because the eggs survive and mature.
+I also read that the worms/eggs can stay dormant in the host, possibly being released later in life.
 This concerns me since my mom visits once in a while and brings her cat with her.
-I live in a small studio apartment and cannot separate them, and I would hate to spread the worms to her cat.
+I live in a small studio apartment and there is no way to keep the two separate, and I would hate to spread the worms to her cat.
 Also there is the concern of passing the worms to humans.

 Give us your opinion on